Since v17.0.0,v16.12.0 - Check

 readable.setEncoding('utf8')

-the output data to be interpreted as UTF-8 data, and passed
+output data to be interpreted as UTF-8 data, and passed as

-will cause the data to be encoded in hexadecimal string
+data to be encoded in hexadecimal string format.

 The Readable